arirangz/bookeo_mvc_dummy_en/README.md

 # Bookeo MVC Project

 ## Context
 Another developer started this Bookeo site using an MVC structure.
-This site aims to allow visitors to view files about books, comics, and manga, and to comment on and rate these files. https://vimeo.com/1015300423?share=copy#
+This site aims to allow visitors to view files about books, comics, and manga, and to comment and rate these files. https://vimeo.com/1015300423?share=copy#

 ## Installation